The Trees is a large 7 bedroom converted guest house located in the seaside town of Amlwch. Parys Mountain, the Copper Kingdom is only a 5 min drive.

 Kitchen and Dining area

 The kitchen is spacious and modern.
 It is well equipped with a large 5 hob Whirpool cooker, dishwasher, fridge, freezer, kettle, toaster, microwave and washing machine.
-There are 3 dining tables and a 3 seater sofa.
+There are 2 large dining tables.
 The large bay window provides a view to the large garden.

 The large conservatory has ample seating for relaxing and plenty of space for the whole family